 Advanced Tree Technology

 Advanced Tree Technology – in New Haven.
 They have a u-pick orchard with dwarf trees so that even the smallest members of the family can pick the fruit.
 Check their website to see which flavor of apple is coming into season.
 For example, Jonathan and Fuji apples are ripe for picking starting in September – more varieties are ready earlier and later in the season.
 Advanced Tree Technology also offers a u-pick pumpkin patch and sells all sorts of trees and windbreak plants.

 Discover more Fort Wayne Pumpkin Patches and Orchards!

 Places to See Foliage in Fort Wayne

-The Fort Wayne Children’s Zoo closes on October 6 this year.
+The Fort Wayne Children’s Zoo is open through October 31 this year.
 This is always a fun time to visit, as there are pumpkins and cornstalks and gourds all over the place!
 (Don’t miss the peacocks that also like to peck at the local produce.)
 Of course, the weather is variable, but the last day is usually sunny and warm, and you can have a last creamy ice cream cone outside.
 Check out the African Journey for some especially nice fall foliage; the super-high hills around the lions’ area have crisp, golden grasses and the changing leaves frame the creeks so beautifully.

 Fox Island, Metea Park and more – Don’t forget about Fort Wayne’s many parks and wilderness preserves, where you can take a hike, go bird watching, learn about the local nature scene, or just have some quiet time.
 Check out this article to see the specifics on some of our parks and preserves.
 Hunt around: you should be able to find something close to your part of town!

 Find beautiful fall colors with one of the hike, bike, or paddle itineraries on the Fort Wayne Outdoor Pass.